rbleattler/mdop-docs/mdop/appv-v5/how-to-sequence-a-new-application-with-app-v-51-beta-gb18030.md

    > [!IMPORTANT]
    > After you have successfully created a virtual application package, you cannot run the virtual application package on the computer that is running the sequencer.

-**To sequence an add-on or plug-in application**
+## To sequence an add-on or plug-in application

-1. > [!NOTE]
+> [!NOTE]
-   > Before performing the following procedure, install the parent application locally on the computer that is running the sequencer.
+> Before doing the following procedure, install the parent application locally on the computer that is running the sequencer.
 Or if you have the parent application virtualized, you can follow the steps in the add-on or plug-in workflow to unpack the parent application on the computer.
 >
 > For example, if you are sequencing a plug-in for Microsoft Excel, install Microsoft Excel locally on the computer that is running the sequencer.
 Also install the parent application in the same directory where the application is installed on target computers.
 If the plug-in or add-on is going to be used with an existing virtual application package, install the application on the same virtual application drive that was used when you created the parent virtual application package.

-On the computer that runs the sequencer, click **All Programs**, and then Click **Microsoft Application Virtualization**, and then click **Microsoft Application Virtualization Sequencer**.
+1. On the computer that runs the sequencer, click **All Programs**, and then Click **Microsoft Application Virtualization**, and then click **Microsoft Application Virtualization Sequencer**.

-2. *<strong><em>In the sequencer, click *</em>Create a New Virtual Application Package</strong>.
+2. In the sequencer, click **Create a New Virtual Application Package**.
 Select **Create Package (default)**, and then click **Next**.

 3. On the **Prepare Computer** page, review the issues that might cause the package creation to fail or could cause the package to contain unnecessary data.
 You should resolve all potential issues before you continue.
 After making any corrections, click **Refresh** to display the updated information.
 After you have resolved all potential issues, click **Next**.

    > [!IMPORTANT]
    > If you are required to disable virus scanning software, you should first scan the computer that runs the sequencer in order to ensure that no unwanted or malicious files could be added to the package.

 4. On the **Type of Application** page, select **Add-on or Plug-in**, and then click **Next**.